 The first couple of times your learners might be impressed.
 By the third or fourth time, they really begin to wonder "what's the point?".
 They soon understand this is just a ruse to distract them.
 A ruse to stop them recognising they are reading boring slides of page-turning content.

 Instead, our starting point for any e-learning development is to make sure it always includes the following broad principles:

 Building on relevance, impact and purpose, we work to create interactions that reflect the realities of the learners' world.
 To achieve this we focus on several key factors:

-- How can the learners judge their progress?
+How can the learners judge their progress?
 Exploration is great, as long as you have appropriate guidance along the way.
 This is where clear supporting knowledge and meaningful feedback play a crucial role.
 Not the banal Correct/Incorrect feedback of conventional e-learning, but situational and instructional feedback that shows learners the real ins and outs of what they are learning.

 Wherever you are in your e-learning journey, we have a service or an informational guide to help you out.

 Sick to death of boring, page-turning e-learning?

 Our free Effective E-Learning Toolkit helps you avoid deathly dull e-learning.
 It consists of: